Conor McGregor’s net worth in 2021

 Therefore, it only makes sense that McGregor is worth a ton.
 But just what is Conor McGregor’s net worth in 2021?

-If we circle back just a year, though, Conor McGregor made it to two Forbes lists, placing No. 53 on the Celebrity 100 2020 list and No. 16 on The World’s Highest-Paid Athletes 2020 list.
+If we circle back just a year, Conor McGregor made it to two Forbes lists, placing No. 53 on the Celebrity 100 2020 list and No. 16 on The World’s Highest-Paid Athletes 2020 list.
+He then jumped up to No. 1 on the latter list for 2021.

 An aside in this post on Conor McGregor’s net worth in 2021: We actually have a really in-depth page dedicate to all things Notorious.
 From his fighting records, net worth, relationship status and a general Conor McGregor bio, we got you covered.